A91y/erc20launcher/README.md

 npm run dev
 ```

-Access the application at `http://localhost:3000`.
+Access the application at `http://localhost:3000` or visit the live deployment at [ERC20Launcher](https://erc20launcher.ayushagr.me).

 ## 🛠️ Development